Driving and charging in France and Belgium

 Following issues with using data in Portugal last summer with excessive data usage on my iPhone, I followed the same process I had used last October when I went to Amsterdam.

 So before we boarded the ferry at Newhaven, I went into Settings -> Mobile Data and turned off virtually all the apps which could use mobile data.
 Took me a while as there were a fair few.
 I turned off mobile data for virtually all my apps and also specifically iCloud Drive and iCloud Backup.
-I am pretty sure they were the culprits for my excessive data usage whilst in Spain.
+I am pretty sure they were the culprits for my excessive data usage whilst in Portugal.

 As and when I needed to use apps, I either used the campsite wifi, or switched on mobile data for specific apps.